Edge-Minimum Saturated k-Planar Drawings: Introduction

 \subsection{Related Work}

 For $k$-planar graphs the Tur\'an-type question, the edge count in max-saturated drawings, is well studied.
-Any $k$-planar simple\footnote{A drawing is simple if any two edges share at most one point.
+Any $k$-planar \emph{simple}\footnote{A drawing is simple if any two edges share at most one point.
 In particular there are no parallel edges.} drawing on $n$ vertices contains at most $3.81\sqrt{k}n$ edges~\cite{Ackerman19}, and better (and tight) bounds are known for small $k$~\cite{Ackerman19,PachRTT06,PachT97}.
 Specifically $1$-planar drawings contain at most $4n-8$ edges which is tight~\cite{PachT97}.
 For $k\leq 3$, any $k$-planar drawing with the fewest crossings (among all $k$-planar drawings of the abstract graph) is necessarily simple~\cite{PachRTT06}.
 Therefore the tight bounds for $k\leq 3$ also hold for drawings that are not necessarily simple.
 However, already for $k=4$, Schaefer~\cite[p.
 58]{SchaeferDS2020} has constructed $k$-planar graphs having no $k$-planar simple drawings, and these easily generalize to all $k > 4$.
 Pach et al.~\cite{PachRTT06} conjectured that for every $k$ there is a max-saturated $k$-planar graph with a simple $k$-planar drawing.
-For $k{=}2,3$, the max-saturated $k$-planar homotopy-free multigraphs have been characterized~\cite{BekosKR17}.
+For $k=2,3$, the max-saturated $k$-planar homotopy-free multigraphs have been characterized~\cite{BekosKR17}.

-In the sparsest saturation setting not only min-saturated $k$-planar drawings are of interest but also min-saturated $k$-planar (abstract) graphs: sparse $k$-planar graphs that are no longer $k$-planar after adding any edge.
-Brandenburg et~al.~\cite{BrandenburgEGGHR12} and independently Eades et~al.~\cite{EadesHKLSS13} constructed saturated $1$-planar $n$-vertex graphs with only $2.64n$ edges and saturated $1$-planar drawings with $2.33n$ edges.
-Bar{\'{a}}t and T{\'{o}}th~\cite{BaratT18} show that any saturated $1$-planar $n$-vertex drawing ($n \geq 4$) has at least $\frac{20}{9}n-\frac{10}{3} \approx 2.22n$ edges, but they remark that their bounds seem suboptimal.
-Auer et al.~\cite{AuerBGH12} construct saturated $2$-planar graphs with roughly $2.63n$ edges and saturated $2$-planar drawings with $1.33n$ edges.
+In the sparsest saturation setting not only min-saturated $k$-planar drawings are of interest but also min-saturated $k$-planar (abstract) graphs: sparse $k$-planar graphs that are no longer $k$-planar after adding any edge~\cite{AuerBGH12,BaratT18,BrandenburgEGGHR12,EadesHKLSS13}.
+The questions we address in this work have also been explicitly asked~\cite[Section 3.2]{bp-dagstuhlreport-hong_et_al:DR:2017:7038}.